marinatetzlaff/applied-ds/README.md

 # applied-ds
-Documentos, artículos y blogs seleccionados sobre ciencia de datos en producción. ⚙️
+Selected papers, articles and blogs on data science in production. ⚙️

  ### Table of Contents
 - [Applications](#applications)